The Magi and the Christmas

 this light seem to be very unique.
 The phrase until it stopped over

-the place where the child was tells us that not only could it move, but it
+the place where the child was tells us that it appeared to move and then stop

 Jesus was.
-They did not have to wander around town asking.
-You get the idea that
+They did not have to wander around asking where the child

 it really is almost like a beam of light shining down like a spotlight on

-Joseph's house, or at some point draws so near to the earth that it appears to
+the house, or at some point draws so near to the earth that it appears to hover

-hover over that exact house.
-The closer they get to Jesus, the less this thing
+over that exact house.
+The closer they get to Jesus, the less this light

 At first it was